benjaminion/upgrading-ethereum-book/src/book.md

 00000000c868010000000000
 ```

-This can be transmitted as a string of bytes over the wire and, knowing at the other end that it represents an `IndexedAttestation`, reconstituted into an identical copy of the object.
+This can be transmitted as a string of bytes over the wire and, knowing at the other end that it represents an `IndexedAttestation`, reconstituted into an identical copy.

 ##### The serialisation unpacked